 - Antique Car: A vehicle 25 or more years old.
 If a 'classic car' is more than 25 years old, it is considered an antique car for insurance purposes.

 Your antique or classic car must also meet these conditions:

 - Limited Use: Your antique or classic vehicle should only be used on a very limited basis.

 - Condition: The car (generally) must be restored, maintained or preserved.
 Some insurers may decline if the vehicle is not in excellent condition.

-- Storage: It is an enclosed building.
+- Storage: It is required that you store your vehicle in an enclosed building.

 State Farm® offers agreed-value policies which means if the vehicle experiences a total covered loss, we will pay this agreed-upon value rather than the actual cash value of the car as long as there is no prior damage to the car, parts have not been removed, and the car's condition has not deteriorated because of abuse or neglect.